KCeh/InstaPound-Instagram-clone-in-NET-Core/README.md

-# raupjc-projekt
+# InstaPound Instagram clone in .NET Core
-Web application project for C# course
+Web application project for optional C# course organised by Axilis

 InstaPound is web image gallery (sort of Instagram clone).